yelmokht/nuclei-segmentation/README.md

     │   └── history.csv
 ```

-Google colab notebook is available in notebook folder.
+Google colab notebook is `nuclei.ipynb` available in `notebook` folder.
 Model and history should normally be saved inside your Google Drive.

 ## Screenshots of application